-1. Introduction
+1. INTRODUCTION

 DEVS formalism, introduced by Pr.
-Zeigler [1] [2], has been used for years now in the community of modelling and simulation: it lies on a strong mathematical basis, and it is a generic formalism, based on discrete events.
+Zeigler [Zeigler 1976] [Zeigler et al. 2000], has been used for years now in the community of modelling and simulation: it lies on a strong mathematical basis, and it is a generic formalism, based on discrete events.

 It has great abilities to be extended, to fit several domains.
 DEVS also provides a simulator attached to each model.
 But the main drawback of such a formalism is its implementation: DEVS models must be implemented using an Object Oriented Language (OOL).

 Hence, a scientist who would want to create and simulate his models has to know a domain and an OOL, in order to use a DEVS framework.

 Our research team has been working for more than fifteen years on DEVS formalism and its applications, and a part of this team is currently working on DEVS adaptability, trying to enable non-computer scientists to use it without writing code.
 The main idea is to use DEVS abilities with software engineering to create models, in order to facilitate the modelling step, and improve portability and re-usability.

-First of all, we compared, using several criteria, some languages and formalisms for which mappings towards DEVS had been performed, and we highlighted the need to create a new formalism [3] and described the approach for the creation of such a formalism [4].
+First of all, we compared, using several criteria, some languages and formalisms for which mappings towards DEVS had been performed, and we highlighted the need to create a new formalism [Garredu et al. 2006] and described the approach for the creation of such a formalism [Garredu et al. 2007].

 Then we defined two major constraints:

-a) This formalism must be easy to use

-b) It must be able to be mapped onto DEVS formalism (i.e. it must be close to DEVS though)
+- a) This formalism must be easy to use - b) It must be able to be mapped onto DEVS formalism (i.e. it must be close to DEVS though)